 While most children at MCHW move on to their local public kindergarten programs, MCHW offers both a “growing year” (for those wishing an additional year before kindergarten) and a full kindergarten program (primarily for those wishing to go on to a Montessori elementary program).

 Size & Class Configuration:

-- During daily “circle meetings” and special unit lessons, the children work in smaller class groups, providing the benefits of smaller group learning.
+During daily “circle meetings,” special unit lessons, and lunch the children work in their smaller class groups, providing the benefits of smaller group learning.

-Every day at MCHW includes 2+ hours of uninterrupted choice time (also known as the “Montessori Work Cycle”); circle meeting, snack and recess.
+Every day at MCHW includes circle meeting, recess, and 2 hours of uninterrupted choice time.
+We provide daily snack.
 To read about a typical day at MCHW, please click here: WILL’S DAY.pdf